 Eligibility Criteria & Selection Process

-Youth ages 10–15 who live in Currituck County are eligible to apply.
-Applicants from other counties may also be considered, depending on space and the number of local applications received (priority is given to Currituck County residents).
+Youth ages 10–15 who reside in Currituck County are eligible to apply.
+Applicants from other counties may also be considered if space is available, with priority given to local residents.

-The selection process is managed by camp staff and School Resource Officers (SROs) from the Currituck County Sheriff’s Office.
-Because SROs work closely with local youth throughout the year, they bring valuable insight into each applicant’s behavior, character, and leadership potential.
+The selection process is conducted by camp staff and counselors, including School Resource Officers from the Currituck County Sheriff’s Office and other camp personnel.
+These officers work closely with youth throughout the school year and are familiar with students’ behavior, character, and potential, allowing them to provide valuable insight during the review process.

 *All fields must be completed before you can to submit the application.